apple/swift-protobuf/Documentation/API.md

 Messages in the proto file generate Swift structs that conform to ProtobufMessage.

-Note:  There are also `ProtobufGeneratedGroup` and `ProtobufGeneratedMessage` protocols.
-You should not refer to these directly; use `ProtobufGroup` and `ProtobufMessage` when you need to work with arbitrary groups or messages.
+Note:  There is a `ProtobufGeneratedMessage` protocol.
+You should not refer to that directly; use `ProtobufMessage` when you need to work with arbitrary groups or messages.

 ### Type modifiers